-3. Standing Rigging
+2. Standing Rigging

 Standing rigging is made up of stainless steel cable with various attachment fittings of chromed bronze and stainless steel.
-The wire used is 1/4 or 5/16 inch 1x19 wire.
+The wire used is 1/4 or 5/6 inch 1x19 wire.
 Either size cable is sufficiently strong to bear the rig under winds of hurricane strength.
 The 1x19 refers to the winding of 19 single strands of wire to make the cable.
 This winding makes the cable stiff and strong, but it would be unsatisfactory if it were required to run through blocks or go around sharp corners.

-Most TAYANA 37s are delivered with swaged fittings.
+Most Tayana 42s are delivered with swaged fittings.
 Swaging is a process that actually squeezes a hollow cylinder onto the cable.
 The process was developed for the aircraft industry, and the strength of the joint is nearly as great as the tensile strength of the cable.
+Watch for cracks in these fittings over time, especially in the tropics.

-Some 37's have been delivered with the wedge type fittings that are most often known by the trade names Sta-Lok or Norseman.
+Some 42s have been delivered with the wedge type fittings that are most often known by the trade names Sta-Lok or Norseman.
 These fittings get their strength from a conical bronze core that is forced against the cable within the fitting.
-It too is stronger than the tensile strength of the cable.
+It too, is stronger than the tensile strength of the cable.
 It has the added advantage that it can be installed by the owner with two common adjustable wrenches.
 It must be remembered, however, that the wedging cones are not reusable and extras should be carried at sea.